FortniteChecker/FortniteChecker-Docs/README.md

 To add FortniteChecker to your own Discord server, click [here](https://discordapp.com/oauth2/authorize?client_id=438672538831290369&scope=bot&permissions=8)

+The bot needs certain permissions to carry out the commands available.
+If it doesnt have the following permissions the bot may not work correctly.
+Majority of problems I get is from people not giving the bot its needed permissions e.g `SEND MESSAGES`, bot cant respond without this permission.

 FortniteChecker Needed Permissions:

 `MANAGE ROLES` - Only necessary for the premium bot <br />